opentelekomcloud/security-concept/README.md

 * passwords for various cloud services, and
 * other types of credentials.

-These artifacts do not impose a security vulnerability, and should thus not be reported to the bug bounty program, if they fall into at least one of these categories:
+These artifacts do not impose security vulnerabilities, and should thus not be reported to the bug bounty program, if they fall into at least one of these categories:

-* Examples in documentation: Some user manuals have sections that explain the configuration of security credentials.
+* **Examples in documentation:** Some user manuals have sections that explain the configuration of security credentials.
 For a better understanding, sometimes dummy redentials are inluded that have a valid format.
 Rest assured that these credentials don't grant access to any real-world setups operated by us.

-* Test data: We run extensive tests for most of our projects.
-Some of these verify and validate secured data transfer through enrypted by TLS, SSH, and other protocols.
+* **Test data:** We run extensive tests for most of our projects.
+Some of these verify and validate secured data transfer through encrypted by TLS, SSH, and other protocols.
 Thus some tests create certificates for ephemeral resources, test them, and immediately dismantle the systems used.

-* Prior commits: We forked some projects and have thus no real control over apparent credentials in the repo's history.
+* **Prior commits:** We forked some projects and have thus no real control over apparent credentials in the repo's history.

 We are happy to evaluate any other findings.